 Hence, I devised an objective and quantitative method to test alternative chronologies by assessing which of the rival datings established the strongest correspondence between conspicuous political events and thematic content dealing with the same or similar political events (Simonton, 2004p).
 Besides testing two alternative Oxfordian chronologies, I evaluated the Stratfordian chronology with different temporal shifts.
 To my surprise, the traditional chronology shifted just two years earlier provided the best fit, suggesting that it took an average of two years for the initial event-inspired idea to result in a finished play (subsequent revisions presumably making minimal impressions on the linkages).
 Neither Oxfordian chronology provided any correspondences even when shifted forward and backward.
 The Oxfordian chronologies also did much worse than the Stratfordian in accounting for stylistic changes in the plays - the tendency for the author's poetry to become much more flexible, complex, novel, and unpredictable has his career progressed.
 Because this developmental tendency is specifically predicted by a major theory of artistic creativity, I had yet another reason for ruling Oxford out as a candidate.
 Lastly, because the career trajectory - the rise to a career peak and the gradual decline thereafter - was also found to agree with prior research and theory on creativity across the life span (Simonton, 1988a, 1997c), the scientific arguments against his candidacy were threefold.
 Whoever actually wrote the plays, it was patent that the traditional chronology is approximately correct in both relative and absolute terms.
 More specifically, the following plays, in whole or in part, were most likely written after Oxford died: Pericles, Anthony and Cleopatra, Coriolanus, Winterís Tale, Tempest, Cymbaline, and Henry VIII (see Simonton, 2004p, Table 1).

 Given this empirical outcome, I then began a systematic search for some other candidate whose life would conform to the most plausible play chronology.
 The primary candidates seemed to be Francis Bacon, Henry Neville, and Will Stanley (the 6th Earl Derby).
-At present, I believe that Neville provides the most reasonable alternative, but I also haven't even ruled out William Shakespeare of Stratford-on-Avon.
+At present, I believe that Stanley and Neville may provide the most reasonable alternatives, but I also haven't even ruled out William Shakespeare of Stratford-on-Avon.
 In fact, I find the Stratfordian attribution far more plausible than the Oxfordian claim - quite contrary to the 2011 film Anonymous!
 The latter travesty presents an image of the much-maligned Stratford man totally inconsistent with the available facts.
 And the director's 2012 Last Will & Testament documentary should be repudiated by anyone with a serious interest in the debate - even by Oxfordians!
 It represents serious scholarship no better than the director's earlier 2012, 10,000 B.C., or The Day After Tomorrow represent sound science.
 Roland Emmerich is neither scholar nor scientist but rather a filmmaker, and filmmakers alone enjoy artistic license.

 I realize that my tolerance of ambiguity concerning such an important question is not widely appreciated.
 The issue has become so highly polarized that it is often difficult if not impossible to carry out a calm discussion of the pros and cons regarding each candidate.
 Perhaps because the Oxfordians believe that they are fighting against an entrenched establishment with supposed economic and professional self-interests at risk, Oxford's advocates often become extremely hostile not only toward Stratfordians but also proponents of alternative candidates.
 In truth, I witnessed more ad hominem attacks here than in any other intellectual debate in which I have ever been involved in as a scientist.
 It's evidently not easy to discuss rationally whether The Tempest was really written in 1610 rather than before 1604 or whether "our ever-living poet" refers to God rather than a deceased sonnet author - and other such matters of decisive implications.
 On occasion, I get caught in the middle of the vicious crossfire, and can only try to escape, uttering Mercutio's classic curse "A plague o' both your houses!"